Biologically, Species Appropriate, Real and Raw Food for Cats and Dogs

 Which should you feed, BARF, PMR or Frankenprey?

 There honestly is no right or wrong answer, it is just a matter of opinion.
-The main point most would agree is that you are doing right by fooding your fur kids raw rather than McKibble and McCan.
-So why does raw matter – and what is it about this subject that inspires such passion in its advocates – be they prey feeders, the raw meaty bones brigade or the BARFers?
+The main point most would agree is that you are doing right by fooding your fur kids raw and real food rather than McKibble and McCan.
+So why does raw and real food matter – and what is it about this subject that inspires such passion in its advocates – be they prey feeders, the raw meaty bones brigade or the BARFers?

 Try out both and see what works best for you and your dog or cat, or a combination thereof, as we advocate.
 Personally, as we stated above, we like to feed a mixture of both, more closely aligned with the Supplemented BARF philosophy for dogs and Frankenprey for cats.
 BARF wins on the convenience factor, however Prey also has its benefits, which is why believe the middle road, a combination of both, is the golden road …